How to beat your competitors

 Discomfort 1: Focus = Neglect

 Many people agree that they need to focus more.
-But they think that focus means concentrate.
+But they think that focus means concentration.
 It doesn’t.
 Focus means neglect.
 As Steve Jobs said, “Focus means saying no to the hundred other good ideas.”
-Focusing doesn’t feel empowering; it feels embarrassing, upsetting and scary.
+Focusing doesn’t feel empowering; it feels embarrassing, upsetting, and scary.
 A sign that you are focusing is that you frequently cringe at the things you aren’t doing.
 Your head knows you are doing the right thing, but your stomach turns at the things you are neglecting.

 Man reading a book about focus while driving.